flix/flix/docs/DIDYOUKNOW.md

 - Flix compiles to JVM bytecode and runs on the Java Virtual Machine.

-- Flix supports channels and processes, including the powerful `select` expression.
+- Flix supports channel and process-based concurrency, including the powerful `select` expression.

-- Flix supports first-class Datalog constraints, i.e. Datalog program fragments are values.
+- Flix supports first-class Datalog constraints, i.e. Datalog program fragments are values that can be passed to and returned from functions, etc.

 - Flix supports compile-time checked stratified negation.

-- Flix supports partial application, i.e. a function can be called with fewer arguments that its declared number of formal parameters.
+- Flix supports partial application, i.e. a function can be called with fewer arguments that its declared formal parameters.

-- the Flix type and effect system is based on Hindley-Milner.
-  The same core type system that powers OCaml, Standard ML, and Haskell.
+- the Flix type and effect system is powered by Hindley-Milner.
+The same core type system that is used by OCaml, Standard ML, and Haskell.

 - the Flix type and effect system is sound, i.e. if a program type checks then a type error cannot occur at run-time.
+If an expression is pure then it cannot have a side-effect.

-- the Flix type and effect system supports complete type inference, i.e. if a program is typeable then the type inference in the Flix compiler will find the typing without a single annotation.
+- the Flix type and effect system supports complete type inference, i.e. if a program is typeable then the type inference with find the typing.

-- The Flix "Tips and Tricks"-section https://doc.flix.dev/tipstricks/ contains many useful niceties.
+- The Flix "Tips and Tricks"-section https://doc.flix.dev/tipstricks/ describes
+  many useful smaller features of the language.

+- Flix has a unique meta-programming feature that allows a higher-order functions to inspect the purity of its function argument(s).

+- Flix names its floats and integers types after their sizes, e.g. `Float32`, `Float64`, `Int32` and `Int64`.

+- Flix -- by design -- uses records for labelled arguments.
+Records are a natural part of the type system and works for top-level, local, and first-class functions.

-- Flix -- by design -- has no implicit coercions (but does provide several explicit coercion functions).
+- Flix -- by design -- has no implicit coercions, but provide several functions for explicit coercions.

-- Flix -- by design -- disallows unused variables and shadowed variables.
-Unused and shadowed variables are a frequent source of bugs.
+- Flix -- by design -- disallows unused variables and shadowed variables since these are a frequently source of bugs.

 - Flix -- by design -- disallows allow unused declarations.
 This prevents bit rot.

-- Flix -- by design -- does not support function overloading.
-Instead, functions are given meaningful names, e.g.
-  `Map.insert` and `Map.insertWithKey`.
+- Flix -- by design -- does not support unprincipled overloading.
+Instead, functions are given meaningful names, e.g. `Map.insert` and `Map.insertWithKey`.

 - Flix -- by design -- does not support variadic functions.
-We believe such overloading is unprincipled and unnecessary.
+We believe it is better to pass an explicit array or list.

-- Flix -- by design -- uses records for labelled arguments.
-Records are part of the type system and works for top-level, local, and first-class functions.

-- Flix has a unique meta-programming facility that allows a higher-order function to inspect the purity of its function argument(s).

-- Flix names its floats and integers types after their sizes (`Float32`, `Float64` and `Int32` and `Int64`).

 - Controversial: Flix defines division by zero to equal zero.

 - Controversial: Flix defines String division as concatenation with the path separator.
 For example, `"Foo" / "Bar.txt" => "Foo\Bar.txt"` on Windows.

 ## Standard Library

 Did you know that:

 - Flix has an extensive standard library with more than 2,000 functions spanning more than 30,000 lines of code.

-- the Flix Prelude (the collection of functions which are imported by default) is deliberately kept minimal and contains less than 20 functions.
+- the Flix Prelude, i.e. the functions which are imported by default, is kept minimal and contains less than 20 functions.

-- most higher-order functions in the Flix standard library are effect polymorphic (they can be called with pure or impure functions).
-The exceptions are functions that define (or use) equality, ordering, etc.
+- most higher-order functions in the Flix standard library are effect polymorphic, i.e. they can be called with pure or impure functions.

+- the Flix type and effect system enforces that equality and ordering functions must be pure.

-- operations that mutate data structures end with an exclamation mark.
+- by convention, operations that mutate data structures end with an exclamation mark.
 For example `Array.transform!`.

-- the Flix standard library uses records to avoid confusion when functions take multiple arguments of the same type.
+- the Flix standard library uses records to avoid confusion when a function takes multiple arguments of the same type.
 For example, `String.contains` must be called as `String.contains(substr = "foo", "bar")`.

-- the Flix `List` module has more than 95 functions.
+- the Flix `List` module offers more than 95 functions.

-- the Flix `String` module has more than 95 functions.
+- the Flix `String` module offers more than 95 functions.

 - the Flix `Foldable` module offers more than 30 functions.

-- the Flix standard library follows the convention of "subject-last" to allow for pipelining (`|>`).
+- the Flix standard library follows the convention of "subject-last" to enable pipelining (`|>`).

 ## Ecosystem